zkorum/racine/README.md

 Racine is primarily designed for **zk-anonymous apps**, but also supports use cases that add **auditability** and **transparency** to otherwise fully centralized applications, with minimal infrastructure changes.

-[Agora Citizen Network](https://agoracitizen.network) is the first product built on top of the Racine Protocol.
+ZKorum's [Agora Citizen Network](https://agoracitizen.network) is the first product built on top of the Racine Protocol.

 ## Features